rebelsky/sams-assorted-musings-reflections/summer-suggestions-2020-05-12.md

 The CS department and its faculty have started to hear questions from students.
 "What should I do now?"
 This musing serves as my draft of a message to go out to our students.
+I may even try to keep it up to date as I get more suggestions.

 ---